learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's `useState` hook returns a two-element array precisely to enable array destructuring with custom naming: `const [count, setCount] = useState(0)`.
+React\'s `useState` hook returns a two-element array precisely to enable array destructuring with custom naming: `const [count, setCount] = useState(0)`.
 This pattern lets each call site choose its own variable names without the library needing to know them.
 Similarly, React component props are universally destructured in the function signature (`function Button({ label, onClick, disabled = false }) {}`), reducing prop-drilling verbosity and making prop contracts immediately visible — a pattern enforced by most team style guides and ESLint configs.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>